kotapullarao/calendar-planner/README.md

 3. **Offline Use**: Works offline after first visit

 ### 🎯 Quick Start
-1. **Create Categories**: Click "Manage Plan" → "Add New" to create event categories with custom emojis and colors
+1. **Create Categories**: Manage Plan → Add New; pick emoji/color
-2. **Import Events**: Use "Import" to bulk-add events from text/schedules with intelligent parsing
+2. **Import Events**: Use Import to parse text into categories/dates
-3. **Navigate Calendar**: Browse by year, filter by categories, and use "Today" button for quick navigation
+3. **Navigate Calendar**:
+   - Center chip shows Month YYYY (month view) or YYYY (year view)
+   - Prev/Next arrows sit within the chip for compact navigation
+   - Month/Year segmented toggle on the right switches views
+   - Today jumps to the current date and briefly highlights the button
+4. **Switch Themes**: Use the ☀️/🌙 segmented toggle in the header for instant theme switching
-4. **Customize**: Drag to reorder categories, select from 10+ emoji categories, edit colors and names
+5. **Customize**: Drag to reorder categories; use emoji picker with smart suggestions
-5. **Install as App**: Use browser's "Install" option for native app experience with shortcuts
+6. **Install as App**: Use browser's Install/Add to Home Screen for PWA features
-6. **Switch Themes**: Toggle between light and midnight modes for comfortable viewing

 ### 🚀 PWA Shortcuts (After Installation)
 Once installed as an app, access these quick actions by right-clicking (desktop) or long-pressing (mobile) the app icon: